Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-67-resurgence.md

 *Awesome.*

-“Just don’t start playing with toy trains…” Lauren grumbled.
+"Just don’t start playing with toy trains…" Lauren grumbled.

-“Naw, I’ve got bigger an’ better toys to play with on the farm anyway.”
+"Naw, I’ve got bigger an’ better toys to play with on the farm anyway."
 Austin gave her a snuggle.
-“You gotta admit it’s cool though!”
+"You gotta admit it’s cool though!"

-“I guess…” Lauren shrugged.
-“You always did like big machines.”
+"I guess…" Lauren shrugged.
+"You always did like big machines."

-“And they don’t get much bigger than that! *look* at that thing!
-That’s gotta be a few thousand tons riding up and down on those lift platforms!”
+"And they don’t get much bigger than that! *look* at that thing!
+That’s gotta be a few thousand tons riding up and down on those lift platforms!"

 She rolled her eyes and squeezed his arm.
-“Well, I’m glad you’re having fun.”
+"Well, I’m glad you’re having fun."

 Austin felt a sudden pang of guilt over that.
 This really wasn’t her thing, and she *had* been humoring him all day…

-“Well...okay.
+"Well...okay.
 You wanted to go to the Field Museum, right?
-I did want to watch it go...”
+I did want to watch it go..."
 She gave him a Look, and he felt another pang.
-“But we can go, if you want.”
+"But we can go, if you want."

 She stood on her toes and pecked him on the cheek.
-“Let’s go, babe.
-They have dinosaurs!”
+"Let’s go, babe.
+They have dinosaurs!"

 Well, that wouldn’t be so bad, then!